tleecsm/VoVTCG/www/data/cards.md

  - Life: 7

-Whenever you recruit a leader to a recruitment rail that shares a lane with this fortification, the next unit you recruit with the same attribute(s) gains -1 Cost.
+Whenever you recruit a leader to a recruitment rail that shares a field with this fortification, the next unit you recruit with the same attribute(s) gains -1 Cost.
 <br>

 ##### ALP.MEL.028